 To change the SSV mode from OFF to 5, press the SETTING button.
-Then select the "Audio" key using the NISSAN controller, then press the EN-TER button.
-The audio settings screen will be displayed.
-Select the "-" key or "+" key, then press the ENTER button to change the SSV.
+Then select the "Audio" key using the NISSAN controller; the audio settings screen will be displayed.
+Select the "-" key or "+" key to change the SSV.

 While in this screen you can also adjust the other audio settings by selecting the corresponding key.